sarthak2108/Value-of-Information-in-Temporal-Graphical-Models/README.md

 Both 'finite_horizon.py' and 'infinite_horizon.py' are standalone.
 More details have been included as comments.

-The code for the infinite horizon case ('infinite_horizon.py') does not include the CUDA enhancement.
-Will be updated shortly.
+The code for the infinite horizon case ('infinite_horizon.py') includes the CUDA enhanced value iteration.